 Mixed doses count towards being fully vaccinated as long as all vaccines are approved or recognised by the TGA.

-Doses of Sinopharm (BBIBP-CorV) only count towards being fully vaccinated if administered when the traveller was aged from 18 to 60 years.
+Doses of Sinopharm BBIBP-CorV only count towards being fully vaccinated if the traveller is under 60 years of age on arrival in Australia.

 Q: Do I need my certificate certified or notarised by the Consulate or Embassy?